-The volume calculation is done between the current terrain and the selected reference type.
+The stockpile calculation is done between the current terrain and the selected reference type.

-You can create a Stockpile PDF report by clicking on PDF Export button in the EXPORT tab.
+You can create a Stockpile PDF report by clicking on the PDF Export button.

-You can also export stockpiles values as a spreadsheet (.csv) or GIS file (.shp).
-Go to the EXPORT tab.
-Set the right export format in the box and click on Export Stockpile button.
+You can also export stockpile values as a spreadsheet (.csv) or GIS file (.shp).
+Set the right export format in the box and click on the Export Stockpiles button.

 Tips and Tricks

-- It's possible to import DXF file to define stockpiles boundaries.
-For example, if you have to regularly monitor stockpiles that have the same base, you can import DXF bases file.
+- It's possible to import DXF file to define stockpile boundaries.
+For example, if you have to regularly monitor stockpiles that keep the same bases, you can import DXF bases file.

-- To get a better volume annotations visualization within the viewport use the top-down 2D mode.
+- Use the top-down 2D mode to get a better volume annotations visualization within the viewport.

-- If stockpiles overlap, use Interpolate Z feature to draw the boundary.
+- If the stockpiles overlap, use Interpolate Z feature to draw the boundary.